Huss & Dalton

 Huss & Dalton Guitars have been made in the Shenandoah Valley in Staunton, Virginia for 25 years.
 Their guitars combine tradition with some innovative building techniques, all the while producing instruments of uncompromising quality and beauty.
 A small and dedicated team of highly skilled artisans create some of the finest guitars in the world.

-Huss & Dalton Crossroads Deluxe
+Huss & Dalton OM Custom

-Price: $6,200
+Price: $10,635.00

 Huss & Dalton TD-R Custom